erg-lang/erg/doc/zh_CN/compiler/overview.md

 # overview of `erg`

-We will introduce the function of each layer and the particularly important functions and methods.
+We will introduce the function of each layer and the particularly important functions and 方法.

 ## 1. Lexical Analysis